James Fleming (priest): Works

 Fleming's Bath Penny Readings of 1862 covers one of the origins of the penny reading movement.
 He published a manual on The Art of Reading and Speaking (1896), Our Gracious Queen Alexandra (1901) for the Religious Tract Society, and sermons.
 Fleming explained in an open letter that he had transferred a sermon by Thomas De Witt Talmage from a common-place book to Science and the Bible (1880) inadvertently, in reply to an 1887 pamphlet accusing him of plagiarism from Talmage's Fifty Sermons.

 On 24 January 1892 Fleming preached at Sandringham the sermon in memory of the Duke of Clarence.
 It was published as Recognition in Eternity, and had a steady sale, reaching in 1911 about 67,000 copies.
 The author's profits were distributed between charities named by Queen Alexandra: the Gordon Boys' Home and the British Home and Hospital for Incurables.

-Fleming made a number of sound recordings for the Gramophone & Typewriter Ltd (later HMV, then part of EMI), of readings from literary works by Alexander Pope, Leigh Hunt and Thomas Hood, The Charge of the Light Brigade by Tennyson, etc. His rendering of Edgar Allan Poe's The Bells, where the first three verses occupied one 10-inch single-sided disc, and verse 4 took the whole of a second disc, exhibits throughout his fine control of spoken and extended pitch.
+Fleming made a number of sound recordings for the Gramophone & Typewriter Ltd (later His Master's Voice, then part of EMI), of readings from literary works by Alexander Pope, Leigh Hunt and Thomas Hood, The Charge of the Light Brigade by Tennyson, etc. His rendering of Edgar Allan Poe's The Bells, where the first three verses occupied one 10-inch single-sided disc, and verse 4 took the whole of a second disc, exhibits throughout his fine control of spoken and extended pitch.
 The phonetician Daniel Jones employed the first of the 'Bells' discs as one of his illustrations of 'intonation curves'.
 He also recorded part of the Gramophone album of discs in 1908 giving a service for the Church of England Morning Prayer, but died before completing the set (which was taken over by the Reverend Joshua Parkyn).